Dave

 Chuck Anders - Facilitator

 Chuck has over thirty years of experience facilitating complex issues in public and private sectors and founded Strategic Initiatives in 1996 to assist organizations in achieving their goals.
 He has designed and facilitated the successful outcome of numerous high-profile public engagement processes throughout California and the Southwest, including remediation strategies that protect public health and ecological resources in San Luis Obispo.
-He is a 20-year resident of the Central Coast and lives in Arroyo Grande.
+He is a 25-year resident of the Central Coast and lives in Nipomo.
 Chuck is a professional engineer, and as an active member of the community, is a past president of the San Luis Obispo County YMCA Board of Directors.

 Scroll to Top